justinrule99/chrobinson-app/README.md

 Then, country information is passed as props to `CountryMap` and `CountryItem`, where Konva is used to render a box for each country, colored as blue if it's included in the country list.

+This project is hosted with [Firebase](https://firebase.google.com/) at [https://chrobinson-app-jrule.web.app/](https://chrobinson-app-jrule.web.app/)

 ## Running Locally

 In the project directory, you can run: